Graceful shutdown and zero downtime deployments in Kubernetes

 The kubelet knows about the IP address (because it invoked the Container Network Interface), but the control plane does not.

-No one told the master node that the Pod has an IP address assigned and it's ready to receive traffic.
+No one told the control plane that the Pod has an IP address assigned and it's ready to receive traffic.

-As far the control plane is concerned, the Pod is still being created.
+As far as the control plane is concerned, the Pod is still being created.

-You can imagine that inspecting etcd would reveal not just where the Pod is running, but also its IP address.
+Inspecting etcd would reveal where the Pod is running and its IP address.

 The Kubelet polls the control plane for updates.